mk-patel/morgaon/README.md

-# morgaon
+# Project : "morgaon"

-# Statement of this project :
+# Statement :
-  Connects all the villages to each other through this platform to interchange information, news and events.
+  Connects all the villages to each other through this platform to interchange information, news and events of any village.

 # Vision :
   Connect all the villages digitally to interchange information, news and events.